National Board

 Tracy Farr – Regional Delegate for Wellington & Wairarapa

 Born in Melbourne, Tracy grew up in Perth, Western Australia.
-She’s lived in Wellington for 25 years and counting.
+She’s lived in Wellington for nearly 30 years.
 Through her non-writing work, she has substantial experience in the administration and promotion of professional membership organisations in the science and knowledge sectors.
 Tracy was NZSA Vice President in 2022 and 2023.

 Tess Redgrave – Central Districts Regional Delegate